AdBa06/Recommender/README.md

 # Recommender
-System to search for suitable people for discussions
+LLM-based system to process transactional data of people attending activities to identify suitable candidates for stakeholder discussions with a single user query